mathieucarbou/MycilaSafeBoot/docs/index.md

 Restart the ESP.
 The app loads, shows a button to restart in SafeBoot mode.
 After clicking on it, the ESP will reboot into SafeBoot mode.
-From there, you can access [ElegantOTA](https://github.com/ayushsharma82/ElegantOTA) to flash a new firmware, even from another application.
+From there, you can access the web page to flash a new firmware, even from another application.

 ## How to reboot in SafeBoot mode from the app